 Priorities of the German G7 Presidency A climate-neutral and socially just economic recovery

 To achieve that, the necessary climate, environmental and energy policy measures need to be made socially equitable.
-The BMZ is therefore engaged in efforts such as scaling up social protection systems, promoting decent jobs in green industries that are relevant for the future, and realising socially and environmentally sustainable supply chains.
+The BMZ is therefore engaged, together with our G7 partners, in efforts such as scaling up social protection systems, promoting decent jobs in green industries that are relevant for the future, and realising socially and environmentally sustainable supply chains.
 Together with our G7 partners, we also want to contribute towards making financing sustainable and transparent, and towards reducing the debt burden for the countries of the South in particular.

 UN Commission on Human Rights calls on G7 to strengthen human rights and environmental protection in global supply chains